The Elegant 16th Arrondissement – Culture, Charm & Luxury

 16th Arrondissement Resources

-Statue of Liberty The Statue of Liberty on Pont de Grenelle, photo by Mark Craft
+The Statue of Liberty on Pont de Grenelle in Paris The Statue of Liberty on Pont de Grenelle, photo by Mark Craft

 • Metro Line 9 runs along the "spine" of the 16th Arrondissement, starting at station Franklin D Roosevelt in the 8th all the way out to the last station at Pont de Sevres.